Parkinson’s WA Support Groups throughout WA

 People with Parkinson’s may be able to do some things well at times and be completely incapable of the same task at other times.

-A Support Group, however, does not only deal with problems.
+A Support Group can also offer information in the form of Guest Speakers and can connect you with local services to help you cope better.
 By sharing ideas and information with others, many people are able to find new ways of coping.
 Most people who attend feel that the emotional support they both give and receive is of great benefit.

 Reach out for Support – call the office on (08) 6457 7373 or email us for the contact number of a support group near you.